devshum/devshum.github.io/README.md

 Another(and last in this portfolio, but who knows :D) markup is with floats but this time with Graham Miller's fluid grid(http://www.responsivegridsystem.com/), really outstanding thing.

-This valid HTML markup has a basic SEO optimization a lot of jQuery animations(waypoints plugin), a few my own keyframes CSS animations and a big CSS animation framework(https://daneden.github.io/animate.css/) which also included in this Sass 7-1 Pattern and looks smooth and well ^_^
+The valid HTML markup has a basic SEO optimization a lot of jQuery animations(waypoints plugin), a few my own keyframes CSS animations and a big CSS animation framework(https://daneden.github.io/animate.css/) which also included in this Sass 7-1 Pattern and looks smooth and well ^_^

-To the markup looks correct in Internet Explorer 6-8, Safari 4.x, Firefox 3.x. и iPhone 3.x.
+To this one looks correct in Internet Explorer 6-8, Safari 4.x, Firefox 3.x. и iPhone 3.x.
 I included respond.js | html5shiv.min.js | selectivizr.min.js

 *The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page,